sd2k/grafana-tokio-console-datasource/README.md

 cargo xtask watch
 ```

+This will run the `watch` task using the [`cargo-xtask`] pattern, which rebuilds the backend component on changes, copies the binary into the correct location, and restarts the plugin process (which Grafana subsequently restarts).

 ### Running Grafana

 You'll need to clone Grafana and run a specific branch to get some nice extra things working (namely the poll time histograms inside the main task list table):